Costică Ștefănescu: Universitatea Craiova

 In 1973, Ștefănescu went to play for Universitatea Craiova.
 His first performance there was when he played three games in the 1973–74 UEFA Cup campaign, as "U" Craiova got past Fiorentina in the first round, being eliminated in the following one by Standard Liège.
-In the same season, he was part of Craiova's team that won the league title, which was the club's first trophy, being used by coach Constantin Cernăianu in 20 games. Ștefănescu spent a total of 13 seasons with "U" Craiova, being the captain of the "Craiova Maxima" generation that won two consecutive league titles in 1980 and 1981.
+In the same season, he was part of Craiova's team that won the league title, which was the club's first trophy, being used by coach Constantin Cernăianu in 20 games.
+From 1976 onwards, he formed a successful partnership in the central defense with Nicolae Tilihoi.

+Ștefănescu spent a total of 13 seasons with "U" Craiova, being the captain of the "Craiova Maxima" generation that won two consecutive league titles in 1980 and 1981.
 At the first one he scored one goal in the 30 appearances given to him by coach Valentin Stănescu and in the second he netted two goals in the 31 matches coach Ion Oblemenco used him.
 He also won the Cupa României four times, but played in only three finals, scoring once in the 6–0 victory over Politehnica Timișoara in the 1981 final.

 Ștefănescu played a total of 46 games for "U" Craiova in European competitions.
-In the second round of the 1979–80 UEFA Cup he played in both legs of the 4–0 aggregate win over Leeds United, thus Universitatea became the first Romanian club that eliminated a team from England in European competitions.
-Afterwards, they reached the quarter-finals in the 1981–82 European Cup by eliminating Olympiacos and Kjøbenhavns Boldklub, being eliminated with 3–1 on aggregate by Bayern Munich.
-He made 10 appearances in the 1982–83 UEFA Cup campaign when they reached the semi-finals, being eliminated by Benfica on the away goal rule after 1–1 on aggregate. Ștefănescu played in a 3–0 win over AS Monaco in the second leg of the first round of the 1985–86 European Cup Winners' Cup, after losing the first leg 2–0.
+In the second round of the 1979–80 UEFA Cup, he played in both legs of the 4–0 aggregate win over Leeds United, as Universitatea became the first Romanian club that eliminated a team from England in European competitions.
+Afterwards, they reached the quarter-finals in the 1981–82 European Cup by eliminating Olympiacos and Kjøbenhavns Boldklub, being eliminated with 3–1 on aggregate by Bayern Munich. Ștefănescu made 10 appearances in the 1982–83 UEFA Cup campaign when they reached the semi-finals, being eliminated by Benfica on the away goal rule after 1–1 on aggregate.
+Contributing six matches to the 1984–85 UEFA Cup run, he helped "U" navigate past Real Betis and Olympiacos before they ultimately fell to Željezničar in the round of 16. Ștefănescu played in a 3–0 win over AS Monaco in the second leg of the first round of the 1985–86 European Cup Winners' Cup, after losing the first leg 2–0.
 However, they were eliminated in the following round by the eventual winners of the competition, Dynamo Kyiv.
 From 1978 to 1985, Ștefănescu finished second four times and third four times in the Romanian Footballer of the Year ranking.
 In 1983, he was nominated for the Ballon d'Or.